rschmehl/awesco.eu/content/authors/johannes-peschel/_index.md

   url: "http://www.kitepower.nl"

 # Short bio (displayed in user profile at end of posts)
-bio: I am developing the first 100 kW airborne wind energy system on the market.
+bio: Developing the first 100 kW airborne wind energy system on the market.

 interests:
 - Business startup